AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md

 Allows you to override the default attribution model set in [Data views](/help/data-views/component-settings/attribution.md).

-1. Click the Settings (gear) icon in a Freeform Table column.
+1. Click the Settings (gear) icon on a metric in a Freeform Table column.

    ![Attribution checkbox](assets/attribution-checkbox.png)